Strech/avrora/README.md

 # Getting Started

-Avrora is an Elixir library for convenient work with AVRO messages and schemas.
+An Elixir library for convenient work with AVRO messages.
-It was influenced by [AvroTurf](https://github.com/dasch/avro_turf) Ruby gem.
+It supports local schema files and Confluent® schema registry.

+Many thanks to [AvroTurf](https://github.com/dasch/avro_turf) Ruby gem for an inspiration.

 ## Add Avrora to your project